Doombull/Judgement-Cards/README.md

 For getting the images, get the Wave 1 pdf from the Print n play section of the judgement website.
 Zoom it to 182%.
 Cut the image, the change the canvas size to 497px * 694px.

 When getting it to work offline off the home screen, try two things.
-1) Go into Settings -> Safari -> Clear Cache
+1) Go into Settings -> Safari -> Clear Cache.
-2) Open each hero individually online before trying offline
+2) Open each hero.
+Create a desktop shortcut.
+3) Open each hero individually from the desktop link.
+Go back to home screen then close the app.
+4) Try offline.